dairycultist/OpenNote/README.md

 Friend system (both sides must agree to being friends; for a site where you want to engage with others)

 if I had infinite money I would buy twitter, remove the algorithm, make the "suggested follows" more prominent, and moderate it so heavily to not have political, I do not care about the news the trending tab can go too

+if I was musk I would replace hashtags with a list of like 20 categories, like "Food," "Politics," "Media," "Celebrity," "Adult," "Technology," "Gaming," "Art," etc and then allow keyword search within those categories. then, make Xvideos, which uses the same category system as posts. maybe call it XTV instead lol